 Why Make This Film Now?

-Though it has delivered much of that promise, in other ways Brasilia is just like the rest of urban Brazil: surrounded by enormous slums, supported by dispossessed migrant workers, and plagued by long-standing corruption.
-The lessons inherent in the story of Brasilia, historically defined by its incipient democratic movement, have implications worldwide as nations reconcile with globalization and their own economic insecurity.
-Structures that once represented progress, order, justice, equality, and freedom, are once again being considered sanctuaries for demagogues aiming to preserve their dubious positions, and implementing policy in the name of progress and development for the benefit of only the elite.
+Brasília’s power and iconic status was solidified through its carefully crafted mythology as a utopian city and the promise it represented to Brazilians at the time of its founding.
+Although the state has successfully amassed vast economic power, Brasília is just like the rest of urban Brazil: surrounded by enormous slums, supported by poor migrant workers, and plagued by long-standing corruption.
+The lessons inherent to the story of Brasília, historically defined by its incipient democratic movement, have implications worldwide as nations reconcile globalization and their own economic insecurity.
+Structures that once represented progress, order, justice, equality and freedom, are once again being considered sanctuaries for demagogues aiming to preserve their dubious positions, and implementing policy in the name of progress and development for the benefit of the ruling elite.

-One needs not look further than today’s news to understand the topicality of the content of “A Machine to Live In.”
-With President Dilma Rousseff having been impeached after sustained protests last August and current President Michel Temer now under scrutiny with the word “impeachment” being floated again, Brazil’s democracy remains fragile.
+One need not look further than today’s news to understand the topicality of the content of “A Machine to Live In.”
+With President Dilma Rousseff having been impeached after sustained protests in August of 2016 and current President Michel Temer now under scrutiny with the word “impeachment” being floated again, Brazil’s democracy remains fragile.
 Through casting new light on the dynamic story of the city, where of course these impeachments are now taking place, we are offering a new, historically informed perspective on this challenging moment.